davidhwyllie/findNeighbour4/doc/not_oracle.md

 ```

 contains unit tests of all interactions the server makes with the database.
-It can be invokes as follows
+It can be invoked as follows; it does not require that the server is running.
 ```
 pipenv run python3 -m unittest test/testrdbmsstore.py
 ```